99designs/ecs-upload-task/readme.md

 #### ecs-upload-task

-A very simple cli took that will upload an ecs task and optionally update a service to reference it.
+A very simple cli tool that will upload an ecs task and optionally update a service to reference it.

 Designed as a partner tool to https://github.com/buildkite/ecs-run-task and shares the same task definition parser with environment substitution.